beneills/website/pages/language-learning.md

 ### Preparation

 This preparation should take around todo.
+Our goal is to reduce friction in future material aquisition and access.

 + Filesystem Setup todo
-+ create a folder on your computer for all learning materials, named, e.g. *French/* ++create a *"french"* file within it as an Org Mode file, Word document, etc.  This will be the central place to plan and record learning.
++ create a folder on your computer for all learning materials, named, e.g. *French/* +create a *"french"* file within it as an Org Mode file, Word document, etc.  This will be the central place to plan and record learning.
 + create a *"resources"* file it as a spreadsheet or Org Mode file.
 This will be a repository of resources for your target language.
 + create *"audio"*, *"books"*, *"video"* subdirectories
 + make sure this will all be backed up somehow